Origin of pressure-induced anomalies in the nodal-line ferrimagnet Mn$_3$Si$_2$Te$_6$: Abstract

 \section{Abstract}

 A pressure-induced insulator-to-metal transition (IMT) has recently been discovered in the nodal-line ferrimagnet {\mn}.
 The electronic phase transition is accompanied by anomalies in the magnetic ordering temperature and the anomalous Hall conductivity, which peak at or near the critical pressure of the IMT.
-We perform density functional theory (DFT) calculations as a function of pressure to reveal the driving factors behind the IMT and the magnetic anomalies in {\mn}.
+We perform density functional theory (DFT) calculations as a function of pressure to establish the connection between the IMT and the magnetic anomalies in {\mn}.
 We extract Heisenberg Hamiltonians as a function of pressure based on our DFT calculations.
 Our classical Monte Carlo simulations for these Hamiltonians yield ordering temperatures and magnetic ordering patterns, in agreement with the experimental data.
-Although we can accurately explain the evolution of magnetism with pressure, it seems that the anomalous Hall conductivity in {\mn} cannot be accounted for by intrinsic contributions alone.
+Although we can accurately explain the evolution of magnetism with pressure, it seems that the anomalous Hall conductivity in {\mn} can only be accounted for by extrinsic contributions or moderate electron doping of the samples in the experiment.